jackdoe/rochefort/README.md

 ## naming rochefort

-[Rochefort Trappistes 10](https://www.ratebeer.com/beer/rochefort-trappistes-10/2360/) is my favorite beer, and I was drinking it while doing the initial implementation at sunday night
+[Rochefort Trappistes 10](https://www.ratebeer.com/beer/rochefort-trappistes-10/2360/) is my favorite beer and I was drinking it while doing the initial implementation at sunday night